By the TMoM team

 Distance from Triad: Just under 4 hours (depending on which end of the island you are visiting).The Island is just off US Highway 17, about halfway between Wilmington and Jacksonville.
 Situated at the southern end of Topsail Island, the Town of Topsail Beach is the smallest of the three communities on the 26-mile long island.
 Surf City, the largest town on the island, is in the center.
 And North Topsail Beach occupies the northernmost section.

-Favorite Dining Spots: For the southern end (Topsail Beach), we love Dirty South Bar & Grill and the Beach Shop & Grill.
-In the center of the island in Surf City, our favorite spots are Sears Landing, Beauchaines 211, Daddy Mac’s and the Bistro.
-In North Topsail Beach, both Ocean’s Edge and the Inlet 790 Grill & Bar offer lovely views and great food.
-Honestly we love to cook at the cottage and enjoy the view – JM’s Seafood Market and Surf City Crab Market offer fresh selections daily.
+Favorite Dining Spots: For the southern end (Topsail Beach), we love the Beach Shop & Grill (and their resident English bulldog in the gift shop).
+In the center of the island in Surf City, our favorite spots are Sears Landing, Beauchaines 211, and Daddy Mac’s.
+Honestly we love to cook at the cottage and enjoy the view – JM’s Seafood Market and Surf City Crab Market offer fresh selections daily and the local produce stand, Andrew’s Produce is open from May 1 – Labor Day.

 Favorite Attractions: the uncrowded beaches, surf board/paddle board rentals from Onshore Surf, bike and kayak rentals and tours from Herring Sports.
 Rainy days are good for the Missiles & More Museum and the Karen Beasley Sea Turtle Rescue and Rehabilitation Center.
 Step back in time at the Topsail Beach Skating Rink – it’s an old wooden roller rink above the post office.
 Topsail Island is a nesting site for sea turtles.
 From May through August, adult female sea turtles make their way onto the beach to lay and bury their eggs (usually 100 or so ping-pong ball sized eggs).
 The eggs hatch in about 60 days and only one in 1,000 hatchlings survives its first year.
 The odds of a hatchling surviving into adulthood decrease to about one in 5,000 to 10,000.
 We were lucky enough to help the turtle hospital relocate hatchings that crossed the dunes and ended up in our yard instead of heading to sea.
 (We called the The Karen Beasley Sea Turtle Rescue and Rehabilitation Center immediately and advise anyone visiting the island to do the same if you see signs of a nest or hatchlings.)

 What you like best about this beach: With 26 miles and three individual beaches, this beach is not crowded since there are no high-rise hotels on the island – it is family friendly and quiet.
-There are two bridges onto the island, the high bride and swing bridge (which is being replaced – don’t miss the chance to see it before it is gone).
-There are many parks on the island, Soundside Park is in Surf City and offers movies in the park, concerts and great views of the swing bridge when it opens.
+There are many parks on the island, Soundside Park is in Surf City and offers movies in the park, concerts and great views of the sunset.
 The island is narrow so even if you don’t rent an ocean front house, the walk to the beach is not too long.

-Downfalls of staying in this area: With the swing bridge being replaced, traffic gets congested in the center of the island going into Surf City.
+Downfalls of staying in this area: With the opening of the new high bridge, traffic gets congested in the center of the island going into Surf City.
 If you are used to lots of attractions, this beach may be too quiet for you.

 Tips for staying in this area: We enjoy staying in the center of the island where we have access to everything.